 The picture below illustrates the differences between optimal and less-than-optimal use of white space.
 White space also creates a hierarchy between the elements that makes it easier to perceive the whole.
 Can you see that yourself?

-Three Gestalt views of which the middle one shows most in the web.
-However, it does not create the optimum reading experience, the same as on the far right where all the extra work the brain needs to do to group things has been removed.
+Above are three Gestalt views of which the middle one is most commonly seen in the web.
+However, it does not create the optimum reading experience, the same as on the far right, where all the extra work the brain needs to do to group things has been removed.

 In good design the brain gets by with less.
 Energy is not used in structuring information, instead it can go directly to what is the most relevant.